ifedapoolarewaju/sydkick-ai/README.md

 AI Assistant that is right there when you need it.

-SydKick is a Desktop application that you can download from the [Website](https://sydkick.ai)
+SydKick is a Desktop application designed to enhance your productivity by bringing AI assistance directly to your screen.
+You can download the App from the [Website](https://sydkick.ai)

 ## Why is SydKick Cool?